 Arizona HOA Disclosure Requirements: A Guide for Sellers and Agents

-Arizona is one of the most HOA-dense states in the country.
-In the Phoenix metro area, it's estimated that over 60% of homes are in an HOA.
-Tucson, Scottsdale, Mesa, Chandler — HOA communities dominate the residential landscape.
+Arizona is one of the most HOA-heavy states in the country.
+Over 60% of homes in the Phoenix metro sit inside an HOA.
+Scottsdale, Mesa, Chandler, Tucson, same story.
+HOA communities run the show.

-This means Arizona real estate professionals deal with HOA documents on the majority of their transactions.
-Understanding the state's disclosure requirements isn't optional — it's the price of doing business.
+If you're working Arizona real estate, you're dealing with HOA documents on most of your transactions.
+Knowing the state's disclosure requirements isn't optional.
+It's the cost of doing business here.

 Two Statutes, Two Types of Communities

-Arizona separates its HOA laws into two distinct statutory frameworks:
+Arizona splits its HOA laws into two separate statutory frameworks:

 Planned Community Disclosures (A.R.S. §33-1806)

-For planned communities (the majority of Arizona HOA properties), the seller must provide the buyer with specific documents.
-The association must make these documents available upon request.
+For planned communities (which make up the majority of Arizona HOA properties), the seller has to provide the buyer with specific documents.
+The association is required to make them available on request.

 Required Disclosures